 Restricted Goods (as detailed above) - All goods which are subject to an import or export restriction are liable to forfeiture if imported or exported without the necessary authority.

-Dutiable goods imported over the permitted personal allowances if not declared to Customs, or if the relevant duties have not been paid (for more information on personal allowances please see the information under 'related pages' on the right):
+Dutiable goods imported over the permitted personal allowances if not declared to Customs, or if the relevant duties have not been paid (for more information on personal allowances please see the information in the downloads section of this page):

 Cigarettes, cigarillos, cigars and other tobacco product;